-For the past 7 years I have participated in tens of training courses – local and abroad – and trained hundreds if not thousands of lectures out there.
-Since I do regular classes on some topics, I need to polish my materials on a regular basis by doing research, testing and exploration to keep them up to date.
+Since I used to give regular classes on some topics, I had to polish my materials on a regular basis by doing research, testing, and exploration (to keep them up to date).

 I usually follow the same pattern creating a course content.
 I do create skeletons of presentations and estimate very roughly in a matter of time.
 Then I follow this flow.
 Here it is.